repat/immutability/README.md

 # Immutability

-Immutability is a simple package that is used in your Eloquent models to enforce attribute immutability.
-Immutable attributes may be set, and changed once, but once the model is saved, the value can not be changed.
+*repat/immutability* is a simple package based on *davidmpeace/immutability* that is used in your Eloquent models to enforce attribute immutability.
+Immutable attributes may be only set if they are `!= null`, but once the model is saved, the value can not be changed.

 ## License